Dr Nicola Blackie

 Research Groups: Animal Welfare Science and Ethics, Sustainable Food Systems, IRLFS (Research Programme)

-Nicola is a senior lecturer in Production Animal Science.
+Nicola is a Senior Lecturer in Production Animal Science.
 She is particularly interested in the husbandry of farm animals and how this can impact on their health and welfare.
 Her research is based around the use of novel technology to improve welfare and production of farm animals.
 Further research interest include the nutrition of the young animal - particularly weaning strategies for dairy calves and pigs.

 Nicola has worked on a number of livestock units prior to graduating from Harper Adams University in 2003 with a BSc in Agriculture with Animal Science.
 She then had position as a research technician in the at CEDAR (University of Reading), during this time she worked predominantly with dairy cattle and calves.